t-hasegawa-FU/objII_gittest/README.md

-# objII_gittest
+# What's this?
-Test work repository for objII.
+This file is used in the object-oriented language II for CS course students of FU.